handsomevictor/kaiko-basic-tutorial-on-aws-download/readme.md

 2. The download_from_aws.py script will automatically create a folder to store all the data downloaded, in the same structure as they are in S3 bucket.

-# Use Cronjob to schedule the download (run the script automatically every day or every hour etc)
+# Use Cronjob to schedule the download (run the script automatically every day or every hour etc.)
 Steps or recommendations:
 1. Open vitrual machine or local machine, and run "crontab -e" to edit the cronjob
 2. Write the commands in the file opened by "crontab -e", for example: